 - The type and degree of pain and suffering you are experiencing because of the accident

-At Jay Trucks and Associates, we are prepared to discuss your potential claim in a free consultation.
-We have extensive experience calculating the value of Michigan car accident claims and are prepared to help you pursue the maximum compensation for your damages, if we find you have a valid claim.
+At Jay Trucks and Associates, we are prepared to discuss your potential car accident claim during a free consultation.
+Our experienced car accident lawyers understand how to calculate the value of Michigan car accident claims.
+We are prepared to help you pursue the maximum compensation for your damages if we find you have a valid personal injury claim.

 Benefits of Hiring a Lawyer

-While we cannot guarantee any specific outcome, our attorneys are experienced at handling car accident claims, and we are prepared to manage each step of the legal process, which may include:
+While we cannot guarantee any specific outcome, our experienced attorneys know how to handle car accident claims, and we can manage each step of the legal process, which may include: